vxrdhxn/OpenPM/README.md

 docker-compose up --build -d
 ```

-All 5 services start with healthchecks.
+All 5 services start with health checks.
 Frontend at `:3001`, API at `:3000`.

 ---